2018 Late Winter Program Meeting: Saturday, February 3, 2018, 1:30pm - 4:30pm, Rockridge Branch Library, 5366 College Ave, Oakland, CA 94618!

 Today, BACPS continues to grow, host the largest annual public carnivorous plant show and sale, and promote and sponsor conservation, cultivation, and science programs dedicated to carnivorous plants.
 Along with our dedicated membership, BACPS is presided over by our current Board of Officers: Brian Lipinski (President), Rebecca Robinson (Secretary), and Pablo Ramudo (Treasurer).
 Come join us at our friendly monthly meetings, programs, and workshops - free and open to the public of all ages.
 Bring your enthusiasm and come away inspired, informed, and maybe with some killer plants in tow!

 1. the state of being a member, as of a society or club, e.g., i.e., The Bay Area Carnivorous Plant Society is a membership organization.

 Although our meetings are open to the public, membership has many benefits including access to the club sales table and discounted hobby-growers tables at the annual Carnivorous Plant Show & Sale.
 Membership allows you to vote during elections and have access to any of the rich literature (yes, REAL books) in our library.
-Standing membership dues are $12 annually, prorated from January and payable at any of the four meetings.
+Standing membership dues are $12 annually, prorated from January and payable at any of the monthly meetings.
 If you just want to sign up for our newsletters, that's free, just subscribe below!